stackbit-projects/marvelous-maple-b314f/content/pages/general-enquiries.md

         default_value: Please select
         options:
           - I'm looking for a buyer now
-          - 'I''d like to learn '
+          - 'I''d like to learn more about '
           - Other
       - input_type: textarea
         name: message